facebook/create-react-app/packages/react-scripts/template/README.md

 ## Making a Progressive Web App

-By default, the production build is a fully functional, offline-first [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).
+By default, the production build comes with a service worker that is disabled by default.
+If you want a fully functional, offline-first web app, you'll need to `register` the `serviceWorker`.

+[Progressive Web App](https://developers.google.com/web/progressive-web-apps/).

 Progressive Web Apps are faster and more reliable than traditional web pages, and provide an engaging mobile experience: